dvarun/Kitt/README.md

-# Kitt
+# Knowledge Intranet Transfer Tool

+The project consist of Admin section where the trainer can upload video for their students

-Documentation coming soon
+More detailed version of Documentation is coming soon.

+Feel free to check it out.